Bulat00/Popularity-Score-of-a-Music-Tracks.-ML-Project/README.md

 For our analysis, we've also used the Random Forest.
 This model consists of multiple decision trees.
 To train these trees, we used Bagging, where we repeatedly evaluated different samples from the original training set.
 Each sample was randomly selected, allowing for replacement.
 By doing this, we ensured that each tree in the Random Forest had a slightly different training set, resulting in a diverse ensemble of trees.
 We combined the predictions of these individual trees to make accurate and robust predictions for our analysis.
-In order to run the model we defined a parameter grid, performed a grid search and then we have calculated metrics for both train and test.
+In order to run the model we defined a parameter grid, performed a GridSearchCV and then we have calculated metrics for both train and test.

 ///Results///